 It’s time to put our detective hats on, isn’t it?
 Since we are already on Twitter, let’s scroll down a little bit.
 On April 22 this year, as he was dog sledding in Norway, Bezos tagged Blue Origin and claimed, “Earth is the best planet in our solar system.
 We go to space to save the Earth.”
 How interesting.

 Dog sledding above the Arctic Circle in Norway.
 Jim Lovell says it’s not that you go to heaven when you die, but “you go to heaven when you’re born.”
 Earth is the best planet in our solar system.
 We go to space to save the Earth. @BlueOrigin #NoPlanB #GradatimFerociter #EarthDay pic.twitter.com/q0Y9A4KSLm

 — Jeff Bezos (@JeffBezos) April 22, 2018

 Can you see where we are going with this?
 New hiring, going to space to save the Earth… Giving more funding to Blue Origin might just be one of the two areas Bezos has settled on.
 And, coincidence or not, the same month, Business Insider published an interview in which he said, “I am currently liquidating about $1 billion a year of Amazon stock to fund Blue Origin,” which also happens to be “the most important work [he’s] doing.”
 Sure, this sounds like a long-term plan but it does explain the hiring part and the lasting impact.

-As his fortune grew, Bezos was largely criticized for not being involved in charity like fellow billionaires Bill Gates and Warren Buffet, for instance.
+As his fortune grew, Bezos was largely criticized for not being involved in charity.
+Like fellow billionaires Bill Gates and Warren Buffet, for instance.
 But this is about to change.
-In January, the world’s richest man made a 33-million-dollar donation to the Dreamers, the undocumented immigrants who came to the U.S. as they were still children.
+In January, the world’s richest man made a 33-million-dollar donation to the Dreamers.
+They are the undocumented immigrants who came to the U.S. as they were still children.
 And this is just the beginning.